trinodb/trino/docs/src/main/sphinx/connector/postgresql.rst

 properties file that specifies the PostgreSQL connector by setting the ``connector.name`` to ``postgresql``.

-For example, to access a database as the ``postgresql`` catalog, create the file ``etc/catalog/postgresql.properties``.
+For example, to access a database as the ``example`` catalog, create the file ``etc/catalog/example.properties``.
 Replace the connection properties as appropriate for your setup:

 .. code-block:: text